About Us

 Arafaat Valiani, Associate Professor, University of Oregon

-Dr. Arafaat Valiani, PhD is the 2023 Killam Laureate and Visiting Scholar in Community Health Sciences in Cumming School of Medicine at the University of Calgary.
-He is Associate Professor of History in the Department of History at the University of Oregon.
-Dr. Valiani studied postcolonial and social theory as an undergraduate at Concordia University in Montreal, African history and thought in the United Kingdom (MA School of Oriental and African Studies), and then focused on medical ethnography and modern South Asian history in the United States (MPhil./PhD Columbia University) at the doctoral level.
-His research and teaching combine transdisciplinary insights from the history of science and postcolonial science studies in order to contribute to the study of genetics and science in modern South Asia, as well as biomedical ethics pertaining to the prospect of introducing precision medicine to address health inequities experienced by racialized communities in North America.
+Dr. Arafaat Valiani, PhD is Associate Professor of History in the Department of History at the University of Oregon.
+Dr. Valiani studied postcolonial and social theory as an undergraduate at Concordia University in Montreal, African history and thought in the United Kingdom (MA School of Oriental and African Studies), and then focused on modern South Asian history, history of the life sciences and medical ethnography in the United States (MPhil./PhD Columbia University) at the doctoral level.
+His research and teaching combine transdisciplinary insights from the history of science, postcolonial science studies and critical data studies in order to contribute to the study of genetics and the life sciences in modern South Asia, as well as biomedical ethics pertaining to the prospect of introducing precision medicine to address health inequities experienced by South Asians and other racialized communities in North America.
 His research languages are Kutchi, Urdu, Gujarati and Hindi.
 He serves as a member of the Executive Committee of CSASA-ACESA, the Canadian South Asian Studies Association / Association canadienne d’études sud-asiatiques.

 arafaat.valiani@ucalgary.ca